Hope Without Commitment

 Closed Narcotics Anonymous meetings are restricted to those who actively identify as addicts or who are edging closer to admitting they have a problem.
 Beyond this, there are no restrictions on attendance.
-Closed meetings are meant to give the attendees greater comfort and security, allowing them to speak openly without fear of judgment or repercussions from those in attendance.
+Closed gatherings are meant to give the attendees greater comfort and security, allowing them to speak openly without fear of judgment or repercussions from those in attendance.

 Specific Group Meetings

 Specific group meetings are generally closed meetings that are further restricted based on demographics.
-For example, there may be women-only NA meetings so that females in recovery can speak about issues they might not want to address in a room with men.
+For example, there may be women-only NA meetings near me so that females in recovery can speak about issues they might not want to address in a room with men.
 There are also LGTBQ meetings that address how stigma regarding sexuality can impact addiction, meetings that center on specific religions, and those designed for newcomers.